yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-your-first-data-grid-application.markdown

 The result is a `ISpaceProxy` instance, which is a proxy to the `myDataGrid` data grid.

-### Implementing a POCO
+### Implementing a PONO

 We now have a `ISpaceProxy` instance connected to our grid, which we can use to store and retrieve entries.
 But what shall we write?
-Actually, any POCO can be stored in the space, so long as it has a default constructor and an ID property.
+Actually, any PONO can be stored in the space, so long as it has a default constructor and an ID property.
 For this tutorial let's define a `Person` class with the following properties:

 {% highlight csharp %}
 using GigaSpaces.Core.Metadata;